Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/data-generator/README.md

 The `addPatientsWithObservations` command will allow you to create patients and simultaneously add realistically generated vital data for those new patients.
 This is also the default command for `npm run start`.

+**NOTE:** Patient data is generated via a connection to the FHIR server.
+Patients are not created via IoT Hub.

-Example usage.
-This command will generate two new patients, and add five days of vital data simulating a worsening patient via IoT Hub.
+Example usage: This command will generate two new patients, and add five days of vital data simulating a worsening patient via IoT Hub.
 ```
 npm run addPatientsWithObservations -- -d iothub --numberOfPatients 2 -t worsening --numberOfDays 5
 ```